Environmental risk policies

 • volcanic eruptions

-• ground movement (coastal erosion, sinkholes, mudslides, rockslides, etc.)
+• land movements (coastal erosion, cave-ins, mudslides, rock slides, etc.)

 • avalanches